sreyas-mohan/electron-microscopy-denoising/index.md

 ![dataset](./figures/dataset.png)
 **Summary of parameters considered during the modelling and image simulation processes.** Subset of Pt/CeO2 atomic models presenting variations on the (a) structure and shape of the nanoparticle and the support, (b) the thickness of the CeO2 slab and (c) the tilt of the atomic models.
 Color code for the models matches Pt, Ce and O with grey, yellow and red atoms respectively. (d) Simulated images under different defocus values.

+Please visit [our github page](https://github.com/sreyas-mohan/electron-microscopy-denoising) for instructions to download the dataset.

 ## Results

 ![result](./figures/result.png)
 **Denoising results for real data** (a) An atomic-resolution electron-microscope image of a platinum nanoparticle obtained via transmission electron microscopy at a magnification of over one million.
-The average image intensity is 0.45 electrons/pixel (i.e. a large fraction of pixels represent zero electrons!), which results in an extremely low signal-to-noise ratio. (b) Denoised image obtained via Fourier-based filtering by a domain expert. (c) Denoised image obtained via the wavelet-based PURE-LET method. (d) Denoised image obtained by the proposed Simulation-Based Denoising framework.
+The average image intensity is 0.45 electrons/pixel (i.e. a large fraction of pixels represent zero electrons!), which results in a very low signal-to-noise ratio. (b) The denoised image obtained via Fourier-based filtering by a domain expert has very strong periodic artifacts. (c) The denoised image obtained via the wavelet-based PURE-LET method does not recover the surface of the nanoparticle. (d) In contrast, the denoised image obtained by our method restores the surface structure of the nanoparticle without adding periodic artifacts.

 ## Simulation Based Denoising Framework